tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'An information element identifies a portion of data to which a test pertains.
-The information element in FFDQ can be represented as a single or composite element that consists of one or more terms from a controlled vocabulary (fields actedUpon or consulted by an assertion test) that identifies concepts in data relevant to a use case.
+The information element in bdqffdq can be represented as a single or composite element that consists of one or more terms from a controlled vocabulary (fields actedUpon or consulted by an assertion test) that identifies concepts in data relevant to a UseCase.
 An abstraction or a concrete term that represents relevant content (e.g., coordinates; dwc.decimalLatitude, dwc:decimalLongitude).'

 ********************